jrsamily-jpg/PaymentGuard-AI/README.md

 python -m uvicorn app.api.main:app --host 127.0.0.1 --port 8000
 ```

-Open http://127.0.0.1:8501, choose **Create account** on the welcome screen.
+Open choose **Create account** on the welcome screen.
 No shared credentials or role selector are supplied.
 The operational database initializes its schema automatically; it does not generate payments.
 Local records persist in `data/workspaces/workspaces.db`.
-API documentation is available at http://127.0.0.1:8000/docs.

 ## Working features